svkapoor/PANW-Case-Study/README.md

 -   **Base Model**: `SamLowe/roberta-base-go_emotions`
 -   **Training Script**: `training/main.ipynb`
--   **Methodology**: The model underwent a rigorous two-stage fine-tuning process to maximize adaptability and nuance:
+-   **Methodology**: The model underwent a rigorous three-stage fine-tuning process to maximize adaptability and nuance:
     1.  **Stage 1 - Slang & Emoji Adaptation**: The base model (`SamLowe/roberta-base-go_emotions`) was first fine-tuned on `train.jsonl` and `train_v2.jsonl`.
 This stage focused on teaching the model modern internet slang, emoji context, and general sentiment patterns.
     2.  **Stage 2 - Idiomatic Refinement**: The resulting model was then fine-tuned *again* using `idioms.jsonl` and `train_updated.jsonl`.
 This critical step refined the model's ability to understand idiomatic expressions (e.g., distinguishing "I'm on thin ice" from "I'm cool as ice") and corrected varied labels (e.g. shifting `anxious` to `negative_low_energy`).
+    3.  **Stage 3 - Neutral Greetings and Statements**: The final stage fine tuned the model on greetings_train.jsonl and greetings_validation.jsonl, a dataset of informal greetings, slang based openers, and short neutral phrases like “what’s up” and “hey man”.
+This ensured the model correctly classifies everyday greetings as neutral and avoids assigning unintended emotional labels.

 -   **Data Sources**: located in `training/data/`
     -   `train.jsonl` / `train_v2.jsonl`: Synthetic slang and emoji-rich data.